-- maintained a GPA of 3 or above (or equivalent as per the Assessment Policy)
+- maintain a WAM of 65 or above (or equivalent as per the Assessment Policy)

 - be available for training in PAL/PASS leadership, or have previously completed a minimum of 14 hours recognised training

-- solid communication skills and strong English proficiency
+- have solid communication skills and strong English proficiency

 - provide students with opportunities to network and build relationships with other students, university staff and academics

-Note: Each Faculty may also determine additional eligibility and selection criteria for PAL/PASS leader.
-Faculty contact details are provided below if you would like more information.
+Note: Each faculty may also determine additional eligibility and selection criteria for PAL/PASS leader.
+Contact each faculty for more information.